-One thing I love about historical fiction is the glimpse it provides in to a time long ago.
-I'm always curious about what they wore and what they ate.
-Outlander has a lot of references to food so I decide to try out a recipe for Bannock, one of the first foods mentioned in the first book.
+One thing I love about historical fiction is the glimpse it provides into a time long ago.
+I’m always curious about what they wore and what they ate.
+Outlander has a lot of references to food so I decided to try out a recipe for Bannock, one of the first foods mentioned in the first book.

 Bannock is a type of bread that is baked over a fire.
 There are many, many different variations of bannock depending on where and when you live.
-This recipe isn't very traditional Highland Scot, but it's still very good and a delicious way to pass the time until Outlander airs on August 9th!
-Serve with lots of butter and jam.
+This recipe isn’t very traditional Highland Scot, but it’s still very good and a delicious way to pass the time until Outlander airs again!

 - 1 1/2 cups all purpose flour